jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo.md

 Note: Using the assets directory is optional, I created this so that I could make use of the above mentioned process.

-Content: All website content is stored within this directory.
+**Content**: All website content is stored within this directory.
 The content directory can also have nested folders which would correspond to the various content sections of your website.
 For example, if your website has a blog, you would create a blog folder which would contain the websites articles.

-Data: I did not need to make use of this folder, so I removed it but this directory is used when you would like to add additional data/configuration for Hugo to utilize when generating your website.
+**Data**: I did not need to make use of this folder, so I removed it but this directory is used when you would like to add additional data/configuration for Hugo to utilize when generating your website.
 The files created in this directory must use the YAML, TOML or JSON file extensions

-Layout: The layouts directory contains the various layouts used for posts, pages and other components on your website.
+**Layout**: The layouts directory contains the various layouts used for posts, pages and other components on your website.
 There are a number of different templates that you can make use of, the two most common layouts are single.html and list.html.
 When creating a layout for a post or page, a single.html template file is used.
 When creating a page that renders multiple types of content a list.html file is used.

-Static: The static directory is pretty straight forward, it stores all of the static assets for your website, such as CSS, JS and images.
+**Static**: The static directory is pretty straight forward, it stores all of the static assets for your website, such as CSS, JS and images.
 The content of this directory is stored as is, so Hugo won’t modify it.

-Config.toml: This file is used to house basic configuration for the project.
+**Config.toml**: This file is used to house basic configuration for the project.
 It can also be created in other formats such as JSON or YAML but the purpose remains the same.
 There is a wide variety of directives that ship with Hugo which can be used that will enable you to fine tune your environment.
 Most projects will have a single config file which will reside inside the root of the project but for larger projects you can create a config directory which could contain multiple config files for various purposes or environments such as staging and production.

 My configuration file is pretty straight forward and contains some basic variables that I use throughout the site:

-1) I set the base URL for the project.
+1 I set the base URL for the project.
-2) I set the default language for the HTML.
+2 I set the default language for the HTML.
-3) I set the title, which is used inside the <title></title> tags.
+3 I set the title, which is used inside the <title></title> tags.
-4) I enabled git info, which will allow me to retrieve the last git revision for each post.
+4 I enabled git info, which will allow me to retrieve the last git revision for each post.
-5) I also use disableKinds to temporarily remove tags and categories from my project.
+5 I also use disableKinds to temporarily remove tags and categories from my project.

 Custom paremeters can be added to your config file, which will be available globally in your project.
 These are defined by adding [params] followed by each variable on a new line: